Zyzle/base/README.md

 This is just a bunch of Angular2 experiments mostly around using rest-apis from various sources to provide information to the user.

+Right now it is being re-written to bring it up to date with the release candidate version of angular 2